-One of the key objectives of the utility accommodation process is to maintain accurate records of the ownership of each utility located in the highway right of ways, airports, or other Department managed facilities.
+One of the key objectives of the utility accommodation process is to maintain accurate records of the ownership of each utility located in the highway rights-of-way, airports, or other Department managed facilities.

 A transfer of ownership is required whenever an existing utility transfers ownership or changes its name.
-The new utility is required to inform the Department in writing within 30 days after the date of transaction and shall furnish the Department with names and addresses of the new officials responsible for the utilities facilities (17 AAC 15.071).
+The new utility is required to inform the Department in writing within 30 days after the date of transaction and shall furnish the Department with names and addresses of the new officials responsible for the utilities facilities (17AAC 15.071).